Winterize Your Home Checklist: 20 Ways to Winterize Over the Weekend

 8. Get Rid of Unvented Space Heaters

 Gas space heaters are a great way to introduce a lot of heat into an indoor space, but they can be equally dangerous.
-The way they work, directly putting heat through combustion into the room, fills the place with hazardous Carbon Monoxide gas.
-Without any means to keep the air circulating, this gas can build up in the room and be potentially fatal.
+The way they work, directly heating the room through combustion, fills the place with hazardous carbon monoxide gas.
+Without proper air circulation, CO2 can build up in the room and be potentially fatal.

-It’s best to opt for different heating means than risky space heaters.
-If there is absolutely no option, opt for the much safer electric space heaters than gas space heaters.
+It’s best to opt for a different heating system instead of unvented space heaters.
+If there is absolutely no other option, opt for electric space heaters, which are much safer.

 9. Use Chimney Balloons

-Even if you have the rest of your home sealed up, having a chimney would mean a big hole in the room and a way for the cold wind from outside into the heated space.
-As much as you’d want to keep the chimney open for Santa, the most obvious solution to keep the chilled air out is to close off this space.
+Even if the rest of your home is well-sealed, having a chimney means a big hole in the room, providing a way for the cold wind to enter your heated living space.
+So as much as you’d want to keep the chimney open for Santa, the most obvious solution to keep the chilled air out is to close off this space.

-A chimney balloon inflates like any other balloon and acts as a blocker to prevent heat loss.
-It creates an airtight seal within the chimney.
-If your chimney does not have a damper, or in case it’s broken or damaged, a chimney balloon is a must buy.
+A chimney balloon inflates like any other balloon and acts as a barrier to prevent heat loss.
+In addition, it creates an airtight seal within the chimney.
+If your chimney does not have a damper, or if it’s broken or damaged, a chimney balloon is a must-buy.

 Small leaks and holes in the interior space can add up and result in drafts, introducing cold air into the room.
-According to the US Department of Energy, the total energy wastage from these leaks can be around $400 annually.
-And if you keep a proper check, all this money can be saved!
-Potential sources of drafts entering your home are door hinges, under door spaces, broken window seals, power outlets, and other wall fittings.
+According to the US Department of Energy, the total energy wastage from these air leaks can be around $400 annually.
+Potential sources of drafts are door hinges, under-door spaces, broken window seals, power outlets, and other wall fittings.

-Another item to add to the winterizing your home checklist is weatherproofing.
-It is the combination of multiple easy and low-cost steps that keep your home warm and cozy.
-These include giving your walls and deck a fresh coat of sealer to prevent the moisture in ice and snow from soaking into the concrete surface and weakening it when it freezes.
-You can also seal your windows to prevent cold drafts, caulk doors, and window hinges to keep cold out, replacing improperly fitted wall outlets and vents, and much more.
+Another item to add to the winterize your home checklist is weatherproofing.
+Weatherproofing is a combination of multiple easy and low-cost steps that keep your home warm and cozy.
+These include giving your walls and deck a fresh coat of seal paint to prevent the moisture in ice and snow from soaking into the concrete surface and weakening it when it freezes.

-All these steps add up and contribute significantly to keeping your room warm and comfortable.
+All these steps add up and contribute significantly to keeping your home warm and comfortable.

-Another tip for winterizing your home, i.e., weatherstrip tape, is for the little nooks and crannies which are hard to reach.
-These places can be the window sash, attic hatches, and immovable windows, which have degraded over time.
+Winterizing your home is not finished until you use Weatherstripping for the little nooks and crannies, which cannot be insulated otherwise.
+These places can be the window sash, attic hatches, door jambs, and immovable windows, which have degraded over time.

 13. Check the Gutters

-Gutters should most definitely be cleaned thoroughly before winter sets in, but why?
-First up, blocked gutters can result in the accumulation of water.
-This puddle can then serve as a breeding ground for mold and algae seeping into the interior walls.
+One important tip for winterizing your home is to clean your gutters thoroughly.
+Blocked drains can result in the accumulation of water.
+This puddle can serve as a breeding ground for mold and algae, seeping into the interior walls.

 - Broken valves